NuevoFoundation/workshops/content/adventure/_index.md

 [input] should be replaced with whatever the user had typed into the console.
 For example, if you wanted to ask “How old am I?”, the computer will print out that it doesn’t know the answer to that.

-#### Hint: This is very similar to the example that we went through together above.
-Try making some small changes from what we have already given you.
+{{% alert theme="info" %}} Hint: This is very similar to the example that we went through together above.
+Try making some small changes from what we have already given you. {{% /alert %}}

 ## Conditional Statements
 Now that we know the basics of print statements, variables, and reading in input from the user – we can combine all these awesome skills with conditional statements.
 Conditional statements allow the computer to make **decisions** based off the **value** of an expression.
 In the real world, we use conditional statements all the time to make decisions!
 For example, if it is raining outside, then I use an umbrella.
 In this example, the I evaluated the weather outside and because it was raining, I made the sequential decision to use an umbrella.

 What conditional statements can you think of that you use in everyday life?